 Sirloin Steak: This is also a more tender cut of beef, but it’s a leaner cut.
 It doesn’t have the marbling of fat like a rib eye and if you don’t feel like shelling out the money for rib eye, this is a good alternative.
 You can prep and grill this steak just like you would for a rib eye, but before you hit it with the salt and pepper, dress it with some olive oil.
 Because sirloin is a leaner cut, it can tend to dry out on the grill and it needs a little help with flavor.
 Olive oil does the trick, about a teaspoon on each side.
 Salt and pepper those sirloins up and grill just like a rib eye.
 Hit it with the garlic butter just before plating.

 Bacon Wrapped Filet Mignon: Like the sirloin, this is a tender, but leaner cut of meat.
 Hence, the bacon, which is going to keep the filet from getting too dry and it adds some flavor to boot.
 Use the standard salt and pepper preparation and then wrap some thick sliced bacon around the outer edge of the steak and secure with a water-soaked toothpick.
-If you don’t have thick cut bacon, no problem, just double up by wrapping two pieces a bacon around the filet.
 This steak requires a reverse sear style of grilling.
 When you put this steak on the grill, put it on the lower heat side of the grill first with the lid on.
 The bacon doesn’t require the high heat to crisp it up until the finish and if that’s done first, you’ll end up with burnt bacon.
 So place the steak on the lower temp side to start things off, let that bacon fat slowly seep into the steak as it slow cooks for about 10 minutes with the lid on.
 Then finish the steak on the hot spot of the grill without the lid and until that bacon is sizzling just right!
 You may have to stand the fillets on end to get that bacon crisped up just right.
 Brush on the melted garlic butter just before plating.

 T-Bone Steak: Most people think of this cut when they think about steakhouses.
 Now you can give your dinner guests a steakhouse quality dinner, in your backyard!
 I like to put a little kick in my T-Bone.
 Rub both sides of the steak with your favorite rub.
 One of my go-to rubs is Cookies Flavor Enhancer.
 Sear on the hot spot on the grill for about five minutes, rotating the steaks a quarter turn for those diamond grill marks at about the two to three minute mark.
 Flip after the five minutes of sear time is up, placing the steaks on the lower temp side of the grill with the lid on to finish cooking to desired level of doneness.
 Hit it with the garlic butter just before plating.